kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - If some property of a system interferes with other properties of functions of the system, find out what part of the system is a carrier of the property and separate it from the system by creating another system or transferring the property to some other part of the system.
 - “Single out” the only necessary property of a system by creating another system which has the required property only.
 ### Examples
-- Creating a standalone service with responsibility that is related to the negative effect
+- Creating a standalone service with the responsibility that is related to the negative effect
 - Process Spawning
 - Creating a dedicated IoC container for a task to locate negative side effects
 - Temporary table in SQL